tub-lsdi/sema-join/docs/docs/getting-started.md

 ## Next Steps

-Start by setting up your environment configuration, then proceed with installation.
+Start by completing the installation, then proceed with your environment configuration